RubixML/ML/README.md

 >- J. Duchi et al. (2011).
 Adaptive Subgradient Methods for Online Learning and Stochastic Optimization.

 ### Adam
 Short for *Adaptive Moment Estimation*, the Adam Optimizer combines both Momentum and RMS prop to achieve a balance of velocity and stability.
 In addition to storing an exponentially decaying average of past squared gradients like [RMSprop](#rms-prop), Adam also keeps an exponentially decaying average of past gradients, similar to [Momentum](#momentum).
-Whereas Momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface.
+Whereas Momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction.

 > [Source](https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/Optimizers/Adam.php)